 Made especially for Vuitton, Alcantara microfiber is thick with a very plush feel.
 Its high quality sometimes makes it difficult to distinguish from suede.

 Counterfeit Alcantara microfiber lining will typically feel much thinner than authentic microfiber.
-Many counterfeit microfiber materials will have a visibly thinner pile and/or a nappy surface like the example above.
+Many counterfeit microfiber materials will have a visibly thinner pile and/or a coarse surface like the example above.

 It is common for counterfeit pieces attempting to mimic microfiber to have a low-quality pigskin suede lining.
 Low-quality suede is easily distinguished from microfiber by the visible pores in the suede material (as seen above).